jhonbueno/printf/README.md

 ## Description

-_This project is our first team project as part of the first trimester big projects at Holberton School - Cali - Colombia.
-This _printf emulates the C function fprint() included in the standard stdio.h library
+_This project is our first team project as part of the first trimester projects at Holberton School - Cali.
+The _printf emulates the C fprint() function  included in the standard library stdio.h

 Este es una prueba de merge conflict.
 En este proyecto aprenderemos a trabajar en equipo como desarrolladores sobre un mismo proyecto de github_